syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Data-Binding.md

-3. In the View page, add TreeView helper and map the properties defined in &lt;list&gt; to the corresponding fields in datasource.
+3. In the View page, add TreeView helper and map the properties defined in <list> to the corresponding fields in datasource.